-All application materials should be submitted to the Office of Graduate Admissions via the online Graduate Application. **Applicants need to select “Developmental Science” as their subplan for the Fall 2022 admissions cycle using the graduate admissions application but indicate on their department application found under "requirements" below that they are applying to ASCP.** Use the graduate admission checklist to get started.
+All application materials should be submitted to the Office of Graduate Admissions via the online Graduate Application.
+Use the graduate admission checklist to get started.

-APPLICATION FEE WAIVER for 2021: We have a select number of application fee waivers for students in financial need and from underrepresented backgrounds.
-To find out if you are eligible, contact the Program Director, Dr. Asia Eaton, at email@example.com
+APPLICATION FEE WAIVER for Fall 2023 Admission: We have a select number of application fee waivers for students in financial need and from underrepresented backgrounds.
+To find out if you are eligible, contact the Program Director, Dr. Asia Eaton, at firstname.lastname@example.org

 Fall: Apply by December 1, 5 p.m.
 EST

 - Degree: Bachelor’s degree in a relevant discipline from an accredited college or university